MuleTools/txTenna/README.md

 #### Relay transactions for your mobile contacts:

-1. Launch txTenna and keep it open
+1. Launch txTenna and keep it open.

 2. Incoming SMS using the payload format described below will be intercepted and parsed to reconstitute the signed hex transaction.

 3. Upon validation of the transaction hash, the transaction will be broadcast via the Samourai node pushTx.

+##### Common issues:

+- Sending device does not have sufficient SMS credit.

+- Receiving device switched OFF.

+- Sending to wrong network.
+Check MainNet/TestNet switch in settings.

+- The occasional dropped SMS.
+If you can identify which SMS was dropped you can re-send it and the receiving device will complete the slatted transaction and broadcast it.

 #### Broadcast a transaction by goTenna: